Free shipping

 How to Install a Fireplace: The Ultimate DIY Guide

 A gas fireplace will be the most complex type of installation.
-Before making a fireplace purchase, it's recommended to contact the NFI certified techs at eFireplaceStore.com to discuss your expectations from your fireplace purpose.
-The sheer number of designs and different venting types can be a bit overwhelming at first, but narrowing the selection down to a unit that will fit your requirements can typically be accomplished in a single phone call.
-In the long run, making that call will greatly help with your gas fireplace installation.
-It is important to know the overall width, depth, and height of the intended installation area, as well as the overall ceiling and roof height.
+Before making a fireplace purchase, we recommend contacting the NFI-certified techs at eFireplaceStore.com to discuss your expectations for your fireplace purpose.
+The sheer number of designs and different venting types can be overwhelming initially.
+However, narrowing the selection down to a unit that will fit your requirements can typically be accomplished in a single phone call.
+In the long run, making that call will greatly help your gas fireplace installation.
+It is important to know the overall width, depth, and height of the intended installation area and the overall ceiling and roof height.

-Most gas fireplaces will list the approved venting components in the instruction manual, and it's crucial that only those components be used.
-Those venting components are specifically tested and approved by a major listing agency to ensure safe fireplace operation.
+Most gas fireplaces will list the approved venting components in the instruction manual; the fireplace must use only those components.
+A major listing agency tests and approves those venting components to ensure safe fireplace operation.
 A tech will be able to assist you in putting together the needed list of components.
-It must also be determined how a gas line and electrical service if needed, will be routed to the installation location.
+You must also determine how a gas line and electrical service if needed, will be routed to the installation location.
 Collecting quotes from reputable local businesses for this initial work will leave you in a much better position to determine the overall cost and timeline of the project.
-Once this preliminary work has been completed the installation itself can commence.
+After completing the preliminary work, the installation itself can commence.

 How to Install a Fireplace: The Ultimate DIY Guide